-Violation Type Explanation, Health Effects Time Period Corrective Actions PUBLIC NOTICE RULE LINKED TO VIOLATION We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
-2/24/2021 Notification was provided to consumers MCL, Average Water samples showed that the amount of Selenium in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.
-2021 We are actively seeking to establish a new well site that will provide safe reliable water to the community of Pinedale Estates Monitoring The lab failed to report sample results to ADEQ in the required timeframe 11/2021-12/2021 Results were given to ADEQ once requested
+Violation Type Explanation, Health Effects Time Period Corrective Actions Chlorine The results for the chlorine test weren't submitted to ADEQ in the required timeframe.
+01/01/2023-03/31/2023 Results were due on 04/10/23 and submitted on 04/13/23.
+All chlorine levels were in compliance.
+Selenium, MCL, Average Water samples showed that the amount of Selenium in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.
+Q1, Q2, Q3, Q4 of 2023 We are actively seeking to establish a new well site that will provide safe reliable water to the community of Pinedale Estates.
+Please contact the operator with questions.
+Follow up or routine Tap M/R (LCR) The lab failed to report sample results to ADEQ in the required timeframe 01/01/2023-09/08/2023 Results were given to ADEQ once requested.
 Please share this information with other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.